Center for Textile Lightweight Engineering

 "Daniel Hölzl creates in GROUNDED a special link between the two worlds of art and technology by consistently implementing the idea of sustainability.
 With great attention to detail, he takes visitors up into the air before grounding them again with the harsh reality of recycling."

-Marcel Hofmann, Head of Textile Lightweight Engineering at STFI
+Christopher Albe, Head of Group Textile Lightweight Engineering at STFI

 Apart from wax, carbon nonwovens are the main components the exhibited works are made of.
 The recycled materials form the basis of the raw material being reused demonstrating how circular economy can function.